-In a speech to the Hansard Society on 11 October, of which the full text and audio recording are below, the House of Commons Speaker, the Rt Hon.
-John Bercow MP, proposed three key reforms for the House: the establishment of the House Business Committee approved in 2010; reform of Private Members’ Bills; and the creation of a mechanism for Members to request a recall of the House.
-The audio includes the Q&As after Mr Bercow’s speech.
+In a speech to the Hansard Society on 11 October, of which the full text and audio recording are below, the House of Commons Speaker, the Rt Hon John Bercow MP, proposed three key reforms for the House: a House Business Committee; reforms to procedures for Private Members’ Bills; and a loosening of the government’s exclusive control over recalling the House.

 Thank you all for making the time to be here at the start of what I suspect might be a longer stretch of parliamentary activity than has proved to be the norm this year.
 With the slight delay to the Queen’s Speech back in June, a relatively swift spurt between then and the Summer Recess and the very short September sitting, it is not unreasonable to assert that in many ways this week represents the real start to this House of Commons.
 It seems an appropriate moment, therefore, to reflect a little on the recent transition of the House as a political institution and to ask ourselves if there is yet more change that could and should be made.
 It will come as no surprise to those who know me well, and especially those who have worked with me, that I am inclined to be restless for improvement.